On an Optimal Stopping Problem with a Discontinuous Reward: Financial Setting

-In practice, $1-g(\cdot,\cdot)$ is often called the surrender charge.
+In the literature, $1-g$ is often called the surrender charge.
 It is non-increasing in time; a later surrender will yield a higher proportion of the account value.
-In this work, we often use the term \emph{surrender charge function} to refer to either $g(\cdot,\cdot)$ or $1-g(\cdot,\cdot)$.
+In this paper, we use the term \emph{surrender charge function} to refer to either $g$ or $1-g$.

 Imposing $g(T,\cdot)=1$ is common in the actuarial literature.
-It allows the function $g(\cdot,\cdot)$ to be defined on the closed interval $[0,T]$ and represents the fact that at maturity, the policyholder is entitled to the full amount accumulated in the account.
+It allows the function $g$ to be defined on the closed interval $[0,T]$ and represents the fact that at maturity, the policyholder is entitled to the full amount accumulated in the account.
 In practice, it is also common to see the surrender charge vanish before maturity.
 Examples of surrender charges are listed in \cite{palmer2006equity}.

 It is the first time, to our knowledge, that state-dependent surrender charges are considered.
-We will show that state-dependent surrender charges arise naturally when trying to mitigate surrender risk in the presence of a state-dependent fee. \begin{remark} \begin{sloppypar}When $x<G$, the function $t\mapsto\varphi(t,x)$ is discontinuous at $T$ since
+We will show that state-dependent surrender charges arise naturally when trying to mitigate surrender risk in the presence of a state-dependent fee. \begin{remark} \begin{sloppypar}For $x<G$, the function $t\mapsto\varphi(t,x)$ is discontinuous at $T$ since